biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 some advanced rotation-related operations as well.
 See also next question.

-#### How do I put a virtual C$\\beta$ on a Gly residue?
+#### How do I put a virtual Cβ on a Gly residue?

 OK, I admit, this example is only present to show off the possibilities of Bio.PDB's `Vector` module (though this code is actually used in the `HSExposure` module, which contains a novel way to parametrize residue exposure - publication underway).
-Suppose that you would like to find the position of a Gly residue's C$\\beta$ atom, if it had one.
+Suppose that you would like to find the position of a Gly residue's Cβ atom, if it had one.
 How would you do that?
-Well, rotating the N atom of the Gly residue along the C$\\alpha$-C bond over -120 degrees roughly puts it in the position of a virtual C$\\beta$ atom.
-Here's how to do it, making use of the `rotaxis` method (which can be used to construct a rotation around a certain axis) of the `Vector` module:
+Well, rotating the N atom of the Gly residue along the Cα-C bond over -120 degrees roughly puts it in the position of a virtual Cβ atom.
+Here's how to do it, making use of the `rotaxis` method (which can be used to construct a rotation around a certain axis) of the `Vector`
+module:

 ``` python
  # get atom coordinates as vectors